 During your studies: what to look forward to

 The particularity of the Industrial Data Science programme at Montanuniversität is the strong link between technical competencies and the ability to apply analytic methods.
-For this you need elementary insights that are covered by a four-semester foundation course.
+For this you need elementary insights that are covered by a 4-semester foundation course.
 You then specialise in high-tech areas such as sensor technology, cloud services, simulation, artificial intelligence and machine learning.
 Basic skills in business management are also an integrated part of your studies.
 In addition, you learn programming and how to develop and refine algorithms.
 A project-focused assignment with hands-on application will allow you to prove your skills and expertise straightaway.

 Following your studies: what to expect